It's My Life (film): Production

-Genelia D'Souza, who portrayed the female lead role in Bommarillu (2006), was chosen to reprise her role along with Harman Baweja and Nana Patekar.
+In 2007, Genelia D'Souza, who portrayed the lead role in Bommarillu (2006), was chosen to reprise her role along with Harman Baweja and Nana Patekar.
+Boney Kapoor attributed the delay to Harman Baweja who gave priority to his other two film Victory and What's Your Raashee? (both 2009).

 Soundtrack

 The soundtrack of It's My Life was composed by Shankar–Ehsaan–Loy in their only collaboration with Bazmee, and was released by T-Series in the week immediately preceding the film's premiere.
 There are six songs on the soundtrack, five of which, including the title track, are penned by Nilesh Mishra, and the sixth is penned by Shabbir Ahmed, in his only collaboration with the trio.

 Release

 The film was released on Zee Cinema on 29 November 2020, more than a decade after beginning production.